Stellations of the Rhombic triacontahedron

 We exemplify all of this below.
 We start with the full stellation diagram of the Rhombic triacontahedron:

-Fig. 1: Full stellation diagram of the Rhombic triacontahedron, made in Zometool.
+Fig. C.1: Full stellation diagram of the Rhombic triacontahedron, made in Zometool.
 Only a few ultra-short yellow struts are missing, this issue can be solved by making the whole diagram larger by the golden ratio.
 Only one quarter of the diagram was actually built, the rest of it was built by flipping the images.

-Amazingly, as Fig. 1 shows, the Zometool system can depict the whole diagram (the many super-long struts needed can be built from shorter ones).
+Amazingly, as Fig. C.1 shows, the Zometool system can depict the whole diagram (the many super-long struts needed can be built from shorter ones).
 This does not happen with other objects, like for instance, the stellation diagram of the Icosahedron, where many lines cannot be represented in the Zometool system.

-Expanding the 30 faces of the Rhombic triacontahedron as in Fig. 1, we obtain a simultaneous representation of all 358 833 072 stellations!
+Expanding the 30 faces of the Rhombic triacontahedron as in Fig. C.1, we obtain a simultaneous representation of all 358 833 072 stellations!
 See virtual vZome model at the end of the page.
 However, that takes a few thousand Zometool parts, and many of those would be extra long, for that reason I have not built an actual Zometool model of the full set of stellations.
 The Zometool models below represent different sub-sets of the full stellation diagram.

 In what follows, we will focus on the inner part of the diagram that is covered by the Great rhombic triacontahedron.
 This includes the well-known stellations of the Rhombic triacontahedron mentioned in the polyhedron page.
 We later move farther out.